pdimens/harpy/issues.md

 Lots of stuff can go wrong during an analysis.
 The intent of this page is to highlight common issues you may experience during analysis and ways to address these issues.

+## Problem installing with conda
+Conda is an awesome package manager, but it's _slow_ and uses a ton of memory as dependencies increase.
+Harpy has a lot of dependencies and you might stall out conda trying to install it.
+Use mamba instead-- it'll work where conda fails.

 ## Failures during imputation or phasing
 If you use `bamutils clipOverlap` on alignments that are used for the `impute` or `phase` modules, they will cause both programs to error.
 We don't know why, but they do.